Glossary & acronyms

 - refers to the downward displacement of the 4th ventricle, brain stem and cerebellum, into the top of the spinal canal.
 First described in the 1890's by Dr. Hans Chiari.
 It is unknown why Chiari Malformation occurs with MMC.
 Possibly the best theory is the theory that assumes that “the primary problem is the lack of expressions of specific surface molecules (cellular adhesion molecules) on neurons developing neural tube”.
-Also referred to as Chiari Type II or Arnold Chiari Type II Malformation.

 - Choroid Plexus [KOR-oyd PLEK-sus]

 - is the area on the ventricles of the brain where cerebrospinal fluid (CSF) is produced by modified ependymal cells.